na-na-hi/renget/archive/unesm.md

 “We need winter clothes!
 If you want to buy a suit, then you’re hiking in the suit.”

+Cyndaquil took a moment to weigh the two options.
 “If I freeze my balls off in the mountains, do you think it’d be like a sperm bank?”

-“Definitely not.
-Snow isn’t cold enough for cryogenic storage, and we wouldn’t have any way to bring it back without it thawing.”
+“Definitely not," said Torchic.
+"Snow isn’t cold enough for cryogenic storage, and we wouldn’t have any way to bring it back without it thawing.”

 “Maybe we can recruit one of the ice types around the guild to help.
 I’m pretty sure I saw a Sneasel walking around somewhere.”